EN

 • Flights: Connect with the trip via direct flight from one of the following locations: Barcelona, London Gatwick, Manchester or Brussels

-• Accommodation: 4 nights at Palm Beach Hotel, Kotu / 7 nights at nature camps in the Gambian interior (Tendaba Camp x 2 nights, Kairo Gardens at Kuntaur x 1 night, Riverside Lodge at Bansang 2 x nights, Wassadou Camp x 2))
+• Accommodation: 4 nights at Senegambia Beach Hotel, Kololi.
+7 nights at nature camps in the Gambian interior & across the border into Senegal (Tendaba Camp x 2 nights, Kairoh Gardens at Kuntaur x 1 night, Riverside Lodge at Bansang x 2nights, Wassadou Camp x 2 nights)

 • Trip Duration: 11 nights with 10.5 days of bird photography